nicolehao34/nicolehao34.github.io/_posts/2025-08-26-What-Buddhism-Taught-Me-About-Neuroscience.md

 ## Author's Note

 Ever since I was a kid, I've found myself asking big questions about the meaning of life.
-Over time, exploring both religion and science helped me get a clearer picture of what life could mean, definitely not saying that there is a single right answer.
+Over time, exploring both religion and science helped me get a clearer picture of what life could mean—definitely not saying that there is a single right answer.
 Also, people's understanding of life changes over time.
-But my takeaway from learning buddhism is that, goals can inspire us, but becoming obsessed with what we haven't yet achieved can turn toxic.
+But my takeaway from learning Buddhism is that goals can inspire us, yet becoming obsessed with what we haven't yet achieved can turn toxic.

 To me, meaning doesn't only lie in achieving goals, it also lies in understanding the patterns of the mind, embracing the inevitability of change, and finding peace in that fragile space between expectation and reality.